-Questions about an applicant’s weaknesses are extremely common in job interviews.
-They are so common that they play a role at almost every interview in some form so you really need to be prepared to answer.
+Questions about self-improvement or areas of biggest weakness are extremely common in job interviews.
+They are so common, that they play a role at almost every interview in some form so you really need to be prepared to answer.
 The question can be asked a number of different ways, in addition to what would you like to improve yourself?

-Improving yourself does not just have to be about biggest weaknesses.
-It can.
-It easily can.
-So if you want, you can provide a biggest weakness answer and you will ace the question.
+Improving yourself also does not just have to be about a weakness It can also be about a strength.
+If you want, you can provide an answer similar to how you would answer a question about your greatest weakness.
 However, you are being asked about where you would like to improve, not what you are worst at.
 So you may also want to give an answer about how you would like to improve many things (even if they are not negative), as evidenced below.

 “I would like to improve in every facet of my life.
 No matter how much I may excel at a particular skill or task, I believe I can always get better, and would like an opportunity to gain new experiences that will help me become better at anything I undertake.
-Does your company offer any extended training courses that I can take advantage of?”
+Does the company offer any extended training courses for employees?”

 Here you turn it around on the interviewer, making it a question about what they offer rather than a question of what you are bad at.
 Remember, a standard “biggest weakness” answer as described multiple times on this and other websites is an acceptable answer, but you may also use an answer like the one above if you like.

 You can also talk about improving something universal.
 For example:

 - “I would love to continue to improve my leadership skills.
 Does your organization have any opportunities for leadership skills training?”

 - “I would love a chance to become fluent in Ruby.
 I know your organization uses Java, and I am intimately familiar with Java, Python, and C#, but I think Ruby would open up more opportunities.
 I am taking an online course but have yet to put it into practice.”

 - “I’ve sometimes struggled to speak up in meetings.
 I’m working on becoming more open about my ideas, as I know how important it is for the company.”